 All our medical staff are fully qualified doctors with a specialist interest in migraine and headache, and are registered with the UK’s General Medical Council.
 Therefore your headaches will never be dismissed as trivial.
 Our doctors provide expertise on various specialist areas including: neurology, women’s health and ophthalmology.
 You will be assigned to one specialist who you will usually see at each of your visits.
 If, for any reason, you would prefer to see a different doctor at a future visit, please let us know.

 The National Migraine Centre was inspected by the Care Quality Commission on 31st May 2018.
 On 2nd August 2018 the report was published to say we had passed the inspection and were safe, effective, caring, responsive and well-led.
 To read the full inspection report please click here.

-To run the Centre we have one office administrator, a Clinical Manager, an Operations Director, an apprentice and several volunteers to whom we are very grateful for all their generous help.
+To run the Centre we have two office administrators, a Clinical Manager, an Operations Director and several volunteers to whom we are very grateful for all their generous help.

 Operations Director – Charlotte Burr

 Dr Nazeli Manukyan is a GP in Surrey, a GP Appraiser for South London and a Headache Specialist at The National Migraine Centre.
 She obtained her primary medical degree in Armenia in 1992, where she also completed her postgraduate residency in Neurology.

 She moved to the UK in 2000 and trained in medical and general practice specialities, leading to the Memberships of Royal College of Physicians (2005) and Royal College of General Practice (2008).

 She has been specialising in headache management since 2011 working at The National Migraine Centre and treating patients with a wide range of headache presentations including chronic migraine, cluster headache, and medication overuse headache.
 Her training in contraception and family planning has been beneficial in dealing with hormonal and menopausal migraine triggers.